Open-LinaOS-Foundation/LinaOS/Documentation/process/stable-kernel-rules.rst

 .. _stable_kernel_rules:

-Everything you ever wanted to know about Linux -stable releases
+Everything you ever wanted to know about LinaOS -stable releases
 ===============================================================

 Rules on what kind of patches are accepted, and which ones are not, into the